 The purpose of this Cycle Counting Procedure is to establish guidelines and requirements for conducting Cycle Counting Programs across all business processes and sites.
 The purpose of Cycle Counting is to account for discrepancies amongst the quantities found in stocks.
 These quantities are in fact physically present in warehouses.
 Cycle Counting is recommended to maximize the value of audit and minimize the pain in physical count.

-Excess and Obsolete Inventory Policy When Implemented Should Offer:
+Cycle Counting Procedure When Implemented Should Offer:

 - This Cycle Counting procedure when implemented covers the root cause of inventory discrepancies and take timely corrective action to eliminate/reduce the future occurrence.